 Most of my 20’s were a wonderful time.
 Some years were better than others depending on the situation I was in.
 I graduated from college (Savannah State University) at the age of 24.
 I also had the chance to live in wonderful cities such as Savannah, GA, and Orlando, FL.
 I did a lot of things right during that time.
 One thing that I didn’t do right was take good care of my finances.
 I made a couple mistakes financially that I wish I didn’t.
 Below are a few things that I would do differently.

 I always had a job or a side hustle during my time in college.
 I never really experienced being a broke college student.
 I saved a little money here and there, but looking back, I could have easily saved a couple thousand dollars for a “rainy day”.
 Once I graduated from college a couple “rainy days” happened.
 Having a decent savings account could have helped me struggle less during those times.
+If you are looking for a savings account to start for your rainy day fund, check out the Capital One 360 savings account.
+I’ve had an emergency account with them for years.
+They are currently offering a $25 bonus for new users who make a deposit of $250 or more.
+Click this link for more info.

 Pay Attention to Interest Rates